 8. Fuel efficiency is impossibly good and the maintenance costs haven't surprised me yet.
 Each service costs approximately Rs 4-5,000.

 It's the perfect car for me.
 Nothing else would've suited me better.
 I just hate the step-motherly treatment General Motors has been giving to its Indian customers with no fresh products for a long time.

 The company relies on year-long discounts and without those, I'd not even consider a Chevy.
 I got a good deal and was able to extract Rs 88,000 of flat cash discount.
 Your mileage may vary.
 I should take this opportunity to let you know that the dealer who walked the extra mile to make a customer (me) happy ran out of business.
 Lack of optional safety equipment in lower variants also makes it difficult to recommend.

 But if I were offered today a Beat diesel LS for Rs 4.7 lakh on-road, I'd pick it again over everything else.

 Back in 2010, We were in the market for a small hatchback that would f...

 Great trendy look, great fuel economy, value for money, holds on to th...

 Booked the Car on 23rd of February following the offers from Chevy To...

-It is one of the best car for small families good average with solid B...
+It is one of the best cars for small families.
+It is good with solid B...